 AACSB: Analytic Blooms: Analyze Difficulty: 3 Haro Learning Objective: 02-01 Define a marketing strategy.
-Topic: Marketing Strategy

-26. "Effective marketing doesn't just happen."
-It is:

-- A. promoted through STP analysis.

-- B. possible only for seasoned marketing executives to achieve.
+Topic: Marketing Strategy 28.
+"Effective marketing doesn't just happen."
+It is: A. promoted through STP analysis.
+B. possible only for seasoned marketing executives to achieve.
+C. planned.
+D. introduced through control phase SBUs.
+E. the result of competitor's failures.

-- C. planned.

-- D. introduced through control phase SBUs.

-- E. the result of competitor's failures.

 Companies may sometimes succeed by accident, but good marketing requires careful planning.
 AACSB: Analytic Blooms: Understana Difficulty: 2 Medium Learning Objective: 02-02 Describe the elements of a marketing plan.
-Topic: Marketing Planning Process

-- 27. Carla has been directed by her regional marketing manager to cut prices on seasonal items,

-- ^(p.
-37) submit an ad in the local paper, and tell distributors to reduce deliveries for the next month.
+Topic: Marketing Planning Process 29.
+Carla has been directed by her regional marketing manager to cut prices on seasonal items, submit an ad in the local paper, and tell distributors to reduce deliveries for the next month.
 Which step of the strategic marketing planning process is Carla engaged in?

-- A. evaluate performance

-- B. define the business mission.

-- C. situation analysis

-- D. implement marketing mix and resources.

-- E. identifying and evaluating opportunities.
+A. evaluate performance.
+B. define the business mission.
+C. situation analysis.
+D. implement marketing mix and resources.
+E. identifying and evaluating opportunities.
 Carla is dealing with implementation of the marketing mix--price cuts (Price), advertising (Promotion), and distribution changes (Place).

-Blooms: Apply Difficulty: 3 Haro Learning Objective: 02-02 Describe the elements of a marketing plan.
-Topic: Marketing Planning Process

-- 28. When conducting a SWOT analysis, in what phase of the strategic marketing process is an

-- (p.
-32) organization presently engaged?
+- 30. When conducting a SWOT analysis, in what phase of the strategic marketing process is an organization presently engaged?

 - A. planning

 - B. implementation

 - C. control

 - D. segmentation

 - E. metrics